AlexsLemonade/refinebio-docs/docs/main_text.md

 ### JSON files

-**We recommend that users confirm metadata fields that are particularly important via the submitter-supplied metadata at the source repository.**
+Submitter supplied metadata and source urls are delivered in `refinebio_annotations`.
+As described above, harmonized values are noted with a `refinebio_` prefix.

 ## Experiment Metadata

-Experiment metadata is delivered in the `metadata_<species>.json` and `aggregated_metadata.json` files.
+Experiment metadata (e.g., experiment description and title) is delivered in the `metadata_<species>.json` and `aggregated_metadata.json` files.

 # Species compendia